ech08ravo/2019C/Components.md

 1. The "Tools Layer" involves all the external tools the system feeds from to adapt content and it's composed of: the AI, the Web-search Engine and the Learning Analytics Platform.

-## Component Diagram 2 based on Us Case Scenario
+## Component Diagram 2 based on Use Case Scenario
 1. The "Product Layer" represents the Learning Environment which is the ultimate end-product the system generates.
 2. The "Data Layer" respresents the components that are involved with tracking and storing xAPI and Cloud Repository.